 the patent papers.
 As a consultant, I too devoted time and energy to the project

-and helped design the clutches on this impulse drive system.
+and helped design the clutches on this new spacecraft propulsion system.

 in 1992 (7.5"x5.5"x5") was Steve’s first Dean drive.

 See video above.
 We demonstrated this gem at

 Symposium back in 1995.
 (At that time it wouldn’t work because we

 unknowingly had the power supply set to the wrong voltage.)
 It can

 pull a load equal to its weight.
 Though a low-frequency system, Dean